 Beneficiaries with diabetes who use insulin may be able to get up to 300 test strips and 300 lancets every three months.
 Beneficiaries with diabetes who don't use insulin may be able to get up to 100 test strips and 100 lancets every three months.
 If your doctor says it is medically necessary, you can get additional quantities of testing supplies.
 Additional documentation is required.
 [Note: See information below about the National Mail-Order Program for Diabetes Testing Supplies].

 Medicare Part B covers insulin pumps and pump supplies (including the insulin used in the pump) for beneficiaries with diabetes who meet certain requirements.
-Effective January 1, 2014, insulin pumps and pump supplies are included in the Medicare Competitive Bidding Program in 9 areas of the U.S. This means beneficiaires in these 9 areas with Original Medicare (not Medicare Advantage) generally must use a Medicare contract supplier for Medicare to help pay for these items.
-Learn more about the program here or by calling 1-800-MEDICARE (1-800-633-4227).
+Effective January 1, 2014, insulin pumps and pump supplies (but not insulin) are included in the Medicare Competitive Bidding Program in 9 areas of the U.S. This means beneficiaries in these 9 areas with Original Medicare (not Medicare Advantage) generally must use a Medicare contract supplier for Medicare to help pay for these items.
+Learn more about the program here or by calling 1-800-MEDICARE (800-633-4227).